transparency Open Data Tools and Information

 The Comptroller’s sales tax rate locator allows Texas businesses and consumers to see which taxing entities levy sales tax and at what rate, by entering their address.

 For your payments issued, the Search State Payments Issued application provides detailed payment information.
 For detailed instructions, see How to Search Payments Online.
+Users must be registered to use eSystems.

 Identify and obtain online verification of an organization's exemption from Texas franchise tax, sales and use tax or hotel occupancy taxes.